samuelstrike/ansible-devops/README.md

 # ansible-devops
-This repository was created for practice on Advanced Devops Training conducted by https://www.koenig-solutions.com/
+This repository was created for practice on Advanced Devops Training conducted by https://www.koenig-solutions.com/ with support from https://www.dit.gov.bt/